 The cheap canola oil used in many cheap manufactured products is a genetically modified rapeseed.
 The use of canola and eggs in mayonnaise makes the omega 6 ratio too high.

-I will use cream because it is so easy to mix.
-If you use oil, you have to add the oil drop by drip while continually whisking the mix.
+I use cream because it is so easy to mix and has the best taste.
+If you use oil, you have to add the oil drop by drop while continually whisking the mix.

 - 2 large egg yolks or 3 small egg yolks